 - Long term floaters: usually a symptom of vitreous degeneration and can be very annoying if you suffer with them.
-They are caused by break-up of the vitreous jelly which fills the inside of the eye.
+They are caused by the break-up of the vitreous jelly which fills the inside of the eye.
 Vitreous gel is 99% water and 1% clear solids that are present from birth.
 The solids start to become opaque as the gel degenerates.

-- Acute floaters: A sudden occurrence of floaters, sometimes associated with flashing lights, may indicate that a posterior vitreous detachment (P.V.D) is occurring which could cause a retinal tear.
+- Acute floaters: a sudden occurrence of floaters, sometimes associated with flashing lights, may indicate that a posterior vitreous detachment (P.V.D) is occurring which could cause a retinal tear.
 This in turn could lead to a retinal detachment.
 Acute floaters should be treated as a medical emergency and professional medical advice should be sought within 24 hours.

 In the young eye, the vitreous gel is a thin transparent jelly of uniform consistency attached to the eye’s inside wall.
 As the eye ages, small pockets of liquid vitreous can develop within the gel leaving a ‘carpet’ of jelly over the retina.